achtelik/ktor-mongodb-mongock/README.md

 # Ktor MongoDB Mongock Example

-This example demonstrates how to harness the power of Ktor, MongoDB, and Mongock in a reactive fashion.
+This example demonstrates how to connect Ktor, MongoDB, and Mongock in a reactive fashion.

 1. Launch a local MongoDB instance by running `docker compose up`.
 2. Build the project using the following command: